 As a Round Square school, King's Academy seeks to foster the six Round Square IDEALS among its student body.
 This is accomplished by providing students with real life experiences in each of these six areas to challenge themselves, get out of their comfort zones and learn more about themselves and their abilities and skills in order to grow as young leaders of tomorrow.

-Round Square is a world-wide association of schools in 50 countries across five continents sharing unique and ambitious goals.
+Round Square is a world-wide network of innovative schools in 50 countries across six continents sharing unique and ambitious goals.
 Students attending Round Square schools make a strong commitment, beyond academic excellence, to personal development and responsibility.
 This is achieved by participating in community service, work projects, exchange programs and adventuring, which can, and often does, take students half way around the world.

 Round Square schools collaborate on a holistic approach to learning that is built around six IDEALS: Internationalism, Democracy, Environmentalism, Adventure, Leadership and Service.